Khouderchah-Alex/8tracks_Customized/README.md

   * Fixing an interaction between 8tracks native js and [cVim](https://github.com/1995eaton/chromium-vim) showtabindices, which leads to a stacking of '►' and the tab index.
+  * Replacing the default youtube links for songs (which doesn't seem to be functional) with a link performing a YT query.